Apr 28, 2025

 Two cars back-to-back at a charging station

-When Derrick Gooch approached his wife, Trisha, in 2020 about purchasing their family’s first electric car, the father of two made sure that he’d done his homework.
+When Derrick Gooch approached his wife, Trisha, about purchasing their family’s first electric car, the father of two made sure that he’d done his homework

-In fact, more than one million consumers chose to purchase an electric vehicle in 2023, as sales reached a record high.
+In fact, more than 1.3 million consumers chose to purchase an electric vehicle in 2024, as sales reached a record high.
 With the cost of EVs dropping, the possibility of tax credits, and improvements in technology, an EV may make good financial sense over time, especially when gas prices are high.

 If you want to lower your carbon footprint and stretch your dollars in the long run, an EV may be ideal, with a payoff that might be both financial and environmental.
 While you can’t use a personal loan to purchase a car, you may be able to get a green loan to cover the cost of a home charging station or to help pay for EV maintenance down the road.